Blog>Expert Advice>Air conditioning Building Regulations

 Air conditioner distance from boundary in the UK

-Ideally, your external air conditioner unit should be located at least a metre from any neighbouring property boundary.
-Although, it’s often sensible to locate them as far from neighbours as possible so that you can avoid any possible complaints due to noise pollution.
+Although, it’s often sensible to locate them as far from neighbours as possible.
+That way you can avoid any possible complaints due to noise pollution.

 For professional advice, speak to your local air conditioning specialists – just make sure you choose an expert with experience and the appropriate qualifications.